 - Do you watch what you eat, and have an exercise program?

 - What is your approximate height and weight?

 In addition to asking basic health questions, insurance companies will do a prescription drug background check, and a Medical Information Bureau review.
 These findings allow them to make a decision.
 Good news for people who want an IMMEDIATE decision on their application.
 When applying for a non-medical exam whole life insurance policy, companies will make a decision in 48-72 hours.

 There are several advantages and disadvantages that you should consider before purchasing a no medical exam plan.

 The most obvious benefit to these plans is that almost anyone can purchase life insurance coverage, regardless of health or any pre-existing condition that you have.
 Everyone should be able to get life insurance coverage, and your health shouldn’t stop you.
 Even people in poor health, with less than ideal control of their Diabetes, can qualify for burial insurance policies.
 Usually they would qualify from ages 25-85.
-These whole life insurance policies would approve anyone who has Diabetes, along with any other significant health issues.
+These whole life insurance policies for diabetics would approve anyone who has Diabetes, along with any other significant health issues.